Five dead in fire at Petronas-Aramco refining complex in Malaysia

 Petronas [PETR.UL] and Saudi Aramco each have a 50% stake in the PRefChem joint venture, which owns and operates the refinery and some petrochemical plants at PIC.

-The Johor State fire and rescue department said the fire and a blast occurred on Sunday night at the diesel hydro treater unit, which was removing sulphur from raw diesel using hydrogen gas.
+The Johor state fire and rescue department said the fire and a blast occurred on Sunday night at the diesel hydro treater unit, which was removing sulfur from raw diesel using hydrogen gas.

-Other than the fatalities, one other person has suffered burns, the fire department said, adding that the cause of the fire was under investigation.
+Other than the fatalities, one person has suffered burns, the fire department said, adding that the cause of the fire was under investigation.

-Petronas directed queries to the joint venture company Pengerang Refining and Petrochemical (PRefChem), which has not responded to a Reuters request for comment.

-State news agency Bernama cited PRefChem as confirming the fire and saying “the situation is under control”.
+Pengerang Refining and Petrochemical (PRefChem), the joint venture, said a thorough investigation was ongoing and that it was cooperating with authorities.

+“The emergency response team is working closely with the relevant authorities and the situation is under control and the site is shut down,” it said in a statement.

-In April 2019, an explosion and fire occurred at the plant’s atmospheric residue desulphurization unit (ARDS), a unit that removes sulphur from fuel oil, which is then used to produce gasoline in a residue fluid catalytic cracker.
+In April 2019, an explosion and fire occurred at the plant’s atmospheric residue desulphurisation unit (ARDS), a unit that removes sulfur from fuel oil, which is then used to produce gasoline.
+There were no casualties then.

-There were no casualties in the April fire, and Petronas said commercial operations at the refinery would start on time by end-2019.

 The ARDS has been scheduled for operation by mid-2020, and full commercial operations for PRefChem was targeted for the second half of 2020.

-The refinery, which will process around 300,000 barrels per day of crude oil once fully operational, is expected to sell fuel to customers in Malaysia and across Southeast Asia.

-The PIC also includes a petrochemical complex with annual production capacity of 3.3 million tonnes.
+The PIC project is state energy firm Petronas’ biggest investment in Malaysia.

+Saudi Aramco came on board in 2017, agreeing to pump in $7 billion in its biggest downstream investment outside the kingdom.
+It also agreed to supply up to 70% of the crude feedstock requirement of the refinery.

-Reporting by A. Ananthalakshmi and Mei Mei Chu; Editing by Christian Schmollinger, Tom Hogue and Giles Elgood
+Reporting by A. Ananthalakshmi and Mei Mei Chu; Editing by Christian Schmollinger, Tom Hogue, Giles Elgood and Louise Heavens